Query Obfuscation Semantic Decomposition

-We note that any method that can find related terms for a given user query $A$ can be used for our purpose given that the following requirements are satisfied: \begin{enumerate} \item The user query $A$ must never be sent to the search engine when retrieving related terms for $A$ because this would obviously compromise the anonymisation goal.
+We note that any method that can find related terms for a given user query $A$ can be used for our purpose given that the following requirements are satisfied: \begin{enumerate} \item The user query $A$ must never be sent to the search engine when retrieving related terms for $A$ because this would obviously compromise the obfuscation goal.

 \item Repeated queries to the search engine must be minimised in order to reduce the burden on the search engine.
-We assume that the query anonymisation process to take place outside of the search engine using a publicly available search API.
-Although modern Web search engines would gracefully scale with the number of users/queries, anonymisation methods that send excessively large numbers of queries are likely to be banned by the search engines because of the processing overhead.
+We assume that the query obfuscation process to take place outside of the search engine using a publicly available search API.
+Although modern Web search engines would gracefully scale with the number of users/queries, obfuscation methods that send excessively large numbers of queries are likely to be banned by the search engines because of the processing overhead.
 Therefore, it is important that we limit the search queries that we issue to the search engine when computing the related terms.